 Watch: A video of modern Japanese artisans faithfully recreating the painstaking processes of Edo period printmaker Katsushika Hokusai.
 From the Smithsonian Channel.

-Eat and Drink: Become a student of Tea, and the intriguing beauty that is the Japanese Tea ceremony.
+Eat and Drink: Become a student of tea and discover the intriguing beauty that is the Japanese Tea Ceremony.
 From the Smithsonian Journeys Blog.

 Check out: Masterful Illusions, an online exhibition of Japanese Prints.
 From Smithsonian’s Freer and Sackler Galleries.